 You will be returned to the Requirements page which should indicate that the process was completed.
 If you want to be sure of this, or if the installer indicates that a previous version still exists, then you can click on the Check again button.

 Check again for previous Enscape versions that are installed.

 If one of the other requirements is missing, this will be indicated next to the missing requirement whereby a prompt will request that you Download that missing element.

 Download missing Requirement

 Once you click on ‘Download‘ the missing software will automatically download and the installer for that software will then be required to be manually started and opened after download is complete.
 By default the downloaded installer will be available in your systems Download folder, or directly from your browser.
 The installer for each software required to run Enscape will guide you through the installation process for its installation.
 Once installation has been completed, click the Check again button back in the Enscape installer dialog which should allow you to continue the installation process.

 If all previous versions of Enscape have been successfully uninstalled and all software requirements have also been installed on the machine you will then be able to click on the Next button to proceed with installing Enscape.

-To simply and quickly install Enscape for a single user, clicking on the Install button will install Enscape and all its subfeatures just for the user that is currently logged in on that machine.
+After clicking on the ‘Install‘ button once the language has been selected, and there are no missing requirements, then the Requirements dialog is skipped and the installer will proceed to install Enscape and all its subfeatures, but only for the currently logged in user.
 You will therefore find that it installs to the default location: